poanetwork/poa-popa/README.md

 npm install -g ethereumjs-testrpc
 ```

-4. cd to the repo folder and install dependencies
+4. cd to the repo folder and install dependencies.
 ```
 cd poa-popa
 npm install
-cd web-dapp
-npm install
-cd ..
 ```

 4. sensitive data (like lob api key) can be provided by creating `web-dapp/server-config-private.js` file that exports config object like so: